 Subject Area Grad Requirement (Credits) Courses and notes to fulfill requirement Art Education 0.5 Graphics Design 1 or 2 may meet the Art or ICT requirement.
 All Art, Drama, and Music courses meet the Art Education requirement.
 Information and Computer Technology 0.5 See List of Advanced Computer Courses English 4 English 1, 2, 3, and either English 4 or an elective.
 At least one course must be taken every year.
-Mathematics 3 (Algebra 1, Part 2 is required and is counted as 1 credit toward the math graduation requirement) All Math courses with the exception of Computer Science courses Students must have a math experience every year of high school.
+Mathematics 3 (Algebra 1, Part 1 and 2 or Algebra 1(H) is required.)
+All Math courses count with the exception of Computer Science courses.
+3 math credits and one math experience are required for graduation.
+Students must have a math experience every year of high school.
 Physical Science 1 Physical Science is a prerequisite for all science courses and is taken freshman year.
 Students may submit a Physical Science Portfolio for approval to determine advanced standing and course credit in lieu of taking Physical Science.
 Biological Science 1 Biology is required for graduation.
 Social Studies 3 World Studies, Civics, Economics, and US History are required.
 AP World History meets World Studies requirements.
 AP US Government meets Civics requirements.
 AP Microeconomics or AP Macroeconomics meet Economics requirements.
-AP US History meets US History requirements.
-Physical Education 1 Sports Education is required.
+AP US History meets US History Physical Education 1 Sports Education is required.
 Fit for Life or Personal Fitness are also required.
 Health 0.5 Health 1 Electives 12.5 or 5.5 12.5: Standard Diploma 5.5: Core Diploma